Skip to main content

 Before the Last Breath

 Death is one of those subjects we rarely speak about openly.
 It sits quietly in the background of life—acknowledged, yet avoided.
-Recently, while reading The Collected Addresses, I came across the idea of “deathbed diaries.”
-These were reflections written by people who were close to death—people who, knowing their time was limited, chose to leave behind confessions, advice, or regrets.
+Recently, while reading a book , I came across the idea of “deathbed diaries.”
+These were reflections by people who were close to death—people who, knowing their time was limited, chose to leave behind confessions, advice, or regrets.

-What struck me most was the observation that many of them shared regrets.
+What struck me most was the observation that majority of them shared regrets.

 Reading those reflections made me pause and turn the question inward.

 If I were in that moment, what would I say?
 Would I have a confession?
 Advice?
-Regrets?
+Regret?

 When I look at my life so far, I feel I have lived it fully in many ways.
 Yet, like most people, I realise there are also unspoken parts of life.